Carlos-A-Escobar/rocknbot/README.md

 # Presentation

-PDF file documenting the results of the experimentation
+PDF file documenting the results of the experimentation.

 # Report